ROBOTOUS/ROS-2-Interface-for-RFT-Series-UART-Model/README.md

 Check the current status of the identified serial device.

-> Replace `/dev/ttyUSB0` with the actual device name.
+> You must use the actual device name instead of /dev/ttyUSB0.

 ```bash
 setserial -a /dev/ttyUSB0